Texas Supreme Court further limits challenges to state's restrictive abortion law - KESQ

 According to data recently released by providers, Planned Parenthood clinics in five states near Texas saw a nearly 800% increase in abortion patients from Texas.

-The surge of Texas patients have increased wait times for clinics in neighboring states.
+The surge of Texas patients has increased wait times for clinics in neighboring states.

 “The situation is becoming increasingly dire, and now neighboring states — where we have been sending patients — are about to pass similar bans.
 Where will Texans go then?”
 Amy Hagstrom Miller, president and CEO of Whole Woman’s Health and Whole Woman’s Health Alliance, said after the decision.
 “The more states that pass these bans, the harder it will be for anyone in this region to get abortion care.”